Reed-CompBio/spras/docs/tutorial/intermediate.rst

 .. note::
     If a user provides only one type of input node but wants to run algorithms that require a different type, SPRAS can automatically convert the inputs into the compatible format:

-    - Source-target nodes can be used with all algorithms by making a prize column set to 1 and an active column set to True
+    - Source-target nodes can be used with all algorithms by making a prize column set to 1 and an active column set to True.
-    - Prize data can be adapted for active based algorithms by automatically making an active column set to True
+    - Prize data can be adapted for active based algorithms by automatically making an active column set to True.
-    - Active data can be adapted for prize based algorithms by making a prize column set to 1
+    - Active data can be adapted for prize based algorithms by making a prize column set to 1.

 Along with differences in their inputs nodes, pathway reconstruction algorithms also interpret the input interactome differently.